The Archimedean limit of random sorting networks: Introduction

 Most of the paper is devoted to proving Theorem \ref{T:weak-limit}.
 The key to proving this theorem is the notion of particle flux across a curve $h$.
-Heuristically, particle flux measures the number of times that particles cross $h$ in a large-$n$ sorting network.
-It is defined in terms of the local speed distribution $\mu$.
+Heuristically, particle flux measures the number of times that particles cross $h$ in a typical large-$n$ sorting network.
+It is defined in terms of the a priori unknown local speed distribution $\mu$.

-Particle flux is a useful quantity because any limit of $Y_n$ must minimize this quantity among curves $h$ with $h(0) = -h(1)$.
+Particle flux is a useful quantity because any limit $Y$ of the trajectory random variables $Y_n$ must minimize this quantity among curves $h$ with $h(0) = -h(1)$.
 This is due to the fact that in any sorting network, every pair of particles swaps \textit{exactly} once, whereas any particle must cross a line with $h(0) = -h(1)$ \textit{at least} once.
+We define the particle flux functional and establish that it does indeed measure what it intends to in Section \ref{S:flux-intro}.

-In Section \ref{S:local}, we introduce the necessary background for the paper.
-In Section \ref{S:flux-intro}, we formally define particle flux and establish its properties.
-In Section \ref{S:unique}, we then use these properties to partially characterize minimal flux paths $h$ with $h(0) = -h(1)$.
-In Section \ref{S:path-speed}, we use this characterization to relate the local speed distribution $\mu$ to the derivative distribution for subsequential limits of $Y_n$.
+The next three sections of the paper (Section \ref{S:unique}, Section \ref{S:path-speed}, and Section \ref{S:integral-formula}) are devoted to understanding properties of minimal flux paths and how they interact.
+The goal of these sections is to work towards a classification of minimal flux paths.
+First, by stationarity and symmetry arguments it will be enough to classify minimal flux paths with $h(0) = h(1) = 0$ satisfying $h \ge 0$.
+Our end goal will be to show that the only minimal flux paths in this class are the sine curves $a \sin (\pi t)$ for $a \in [0, 1]$.
+When going through these sections, we encourage the reader to keep in mind this goal.

-This allows us to derive an integral transform formula for $\mu$, which we do in Section \ref{S:integral-formula}.
-In Section \ref{S:transform}, we invert this integral transform in order to find $\mu$.
-This allows us to immediately prove Theorem \ref{T:weak-limit}.
-In this section, we also prove a slightly stronger version of Theorem \ref{T:weak-limit}, allowing us to establish Theorem \ref{T:subnetwork}.
+To understand minimal flux paths, we use a combination of analytic reasoning about how minimizers must behave with intuition based on both the combinatorics of sorting and previously established results about sorting networks.
+Two of the most useful observations guiding the proofs are: \begin{enumerate}[nosep, label=(\roman*)] \item the number of particles that get within distance $r$ of the edge can be understood by using the semicircular law of large numbers for the swap distribution, \item since sorting network trajectories can only cross each other once, if they start at the same location then their initial speeds and their maximum heights must be in the same relative order. \end{enumerate} In Section \ref{S:unique}, we show that for every height $a \in [0, 1]$, there is exactly one minimal flux path $h_a$ with $h_a(0) = -h_a(1) = 0$, $h \ge 0$, and maximum height $a$.
+Moreover, paths in this family are ordered by their maximum height, and all these paths are unimodal and concave.